REDUS-IMR/docs/user_manual/userguide_cloud.md

 1. `As is` : This means that you don't want to modify the pre-defined data that comes with the assessment.

 2. `(Official) Pre-computed values` : Choose this to use the *official* result from the nightly StoX survey time series run.
-> **NOTE:** The official results are currently available here: http://astarte.imr.no/ocpu/library/REDUStools/www/imrsts.html .
-This was generated and serverd using the REDUStools R package available here: https://github.com/REDUS-IMR/REDUStools .
+> **NOTE:** The official results are currently available here: <http://astarte.imr.no/ocpu/library/REDUStools/www/imrsts.html> .
+This was generated and served using the REDUStools R package available here: <https://github.com/REDUS-IMR/REDUStools>.

 3. `Re-process using StoX` : This option will force the survey time series re-processing using StoX/Rstox.
 For this you will need to fill-in the recipe for the StoX processing.
 The recipe is an XML document.
 Below is a sample recipe for the `Barents Sea Northeast Arctic cod bottom trawl index in winter` survey time series: